Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Introduction

 Figure \ref{fig:embedding_limitations} illustrates the latent spaces learned by a 2-layer GCN on synthetic graphs.
 Panel (a) shows that identical graphs produce well-aligned embeddings, facilitating effective correspondence detection.
 However, panels (b) and (c) reveal that minor feature and structural inconsistencies cause corresponding node embeddings to diverge significantly, compromising alignment quality.
 Most critically, panel (d) shows that retraining the same model on identical graphs with different random initializations produces drastically different latent spaces, underscoring the instability and non-deterministic nature of learned representations.

-In this paper, we introduce GADL, \textbf{G}raph \textbf{A}lignment with \textbf{D}ual-pass encoder and \textbf{L}atent space communication, which builds upon the Graph Autoencoder (GAE) framework \citep{Kipf2016VariationalGA} by incorporating a dual-pass encoding architecture and cross-graph latent communication mechanism tailored for unsupervised graph alignment tasks.
+In this paper, we introduce GADL, \textbf{G}raph \textbf{A}lignment with \textbf{D}ual-pass encoder and \textbf{L}atent space communication, which builds upon the Graph Autoencoder (GAE) framework \citep{Kipf2016VariationalGA} to address the dual challenges of node distinctiveness degradation and latent space misalignment.

-First, to address the degradation of node distinctiveness caused by oversmoothing in GNN neighborhood aggregation, GADL employs a dual-pass GCN encoder that combines low-pass and high-pass spectral filters.
-The low-pass branch captures structural context, while the high-pass branch preserves fine-grained node distinctiveness.
-Their concatenation yields embeddings that are both structure-aware and highly discriminative, crucial for accurate graph alignment.
-Second, to address latent space misalignment across graphs, GADL incorporates a geometry-aware functional map module that learns explicit transformations between different graph embeddings.
-By enforcing bijectivity and orthogonality constraints, this module ensures that embeddings across graphs become mutually consistent and locally isometric, enabling effective cross-graph communication and alignment without requiring ground-truth node pairs.
-Our key contributions can be summarized as: \begin{enumerate}
+Our key insight is that rather than balancing these objectives purely in the feature space, we can enforce desirable properties through complementary filtering mechanisms in both feature and map spaces.
+GADL employs a dual-pass GCN encoder that combines low-pass and high-pass spectral filters to inject high-frequency discriminability into node features.
+The low-pass branch captures structural context and the high-pass branch preserves node distinctiveness, yielding embeddings that are both structure-aware and discriminative.
+Crucially, this is paired with a geometry-aware functional map module that operates in the space of maps rather than features.
+This module learns bijective and isometric transformations to align latent spaces while acting as a low-pass filter on correspondences, enforcing smoothness and robustness as a structural prior in the map space.